My Tokyo Guide

-Taking a walk by some of the rivers that flow through the concrete jungle that is central Tokyo is a great, scenic way to explore the city on foot.
+Going for a walk along some of the rivers that flow through the concrete jungle that is central Tokyo is a great, scenic way to explore the city on foot.
 And you will be surprised by what you can encounter.
 From the traditional along the Sumida River to the trendy Meguro River area, the affluence along the Tama River and the cooling nature of the Todoroki Valley inspire relaxation.

-Explore Tokyo's old district of Asakusa, juxtaposed against the modern Tokyo Skytree, as you walk along the Sumida River to the sumo town of Ryogoku.
-The stroll, by itself, would take about 30 minutes—though you should budget at least half a day for the numerous points of interest on either riverbank.
+Explore Tokyo's old district of Asakusa, juxtaposed against the modern Tokyo Skytree, as you wander along the Sumida River waterfront walkway to the sumo town of Ryogoku.
+The stroll, by itself, would take about 30 minutes—though you should budget at least half a day for the numerous points of interest on either riverbank and for cherry-blossom viewing in early spring.
 See the iconic Sensoji Temple, then shop and snack your way down the Nakamise souvenir street at Asakusa.
 Later, stop by the laidback artisan neighborhoods of Kuramae and Asakusabashi, where the stylish coexists alongside respected traditional handicraft businesses.
 At Ryogoku, learn about Japanese history at the Edo-Tokyo Museum and Sumo Museum, then sate your hunger by feasting on the 'chanko nabe' hotpot that is the staple diet of sumo wrestlers.